leclercsimon74/Randi/README.md

 >
 > The main functionalities are implemented.
 >
-> No securities in many cases, which can lead the program to crash.
+> No securities in many cases, which can lead the program to crash. -> Work in progress!
 >
 > Lot of assumptions as well, see below